andris1177/my-way-of-installing-arch/README.md

 pacstrap /mnt base linux linux-firmware sof-firmware base-devel grub efibootmgr neovim networkmanager
 ```

-### Generating fstab can be done by hand, but I recommend not, especially in the first install.
+### Generating fstab can be done by hand, but I recommend against it, especially in the first install.

 ``` bash
 genfstab -U /mnt > /mnt/etc/fstab
 ```

-### After this, you can enter the newly installed os.
+### Now that the system is installed and fstab is done you can log into the system and start configuring the basic settings

 ``` bash
 arch-chroot /mnt